flexito/swivelmeta-dcl-sdk/README.md

    "mediaEntity"
 )

+/**
+ * An array of objects that contain the component name and the entity to update
+ * @param {string} component - name of the component to pull data from
+ * @param {Entity} object - entity to update
+*/
+const compEntityPairs =   [
+  { component: "metaTrekkersVideo", object: FisrtFloorVideo },
+  { component: "infoPanel", object: infoPanel },
+  { component: "bEnablePoapClaim", object: bEnablePoapClaim },
+  { component: "dynamicMedia2", object: dynamicMediaEntity2 },
+]

+SMService.updateMediaOnSceneLoad(compEntityPairs)
+SMService.updateMediaOnSceneEnter(compEntityPairs)
 ```

 <!-- > Note: Be aware that if < other use case >, MyAmazingComponent will < do some other thing >. -->